needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 ### Can I build Addressables when recompiling scripts?
 If you have a pre-build step that triggers a domain reload, then you must take special care that the Addressables build itself does not start until after the domain reload is finished.

 Using methods such as setting scripting define symbols ([PlayerSettings.SetScriptingDefineSymbolsForGroup](https://docs.unity3d.com/ScriptReference/PlayerSettings.SetScriptingDefineSymbolsForGroup.html)) or switching active build target ([EditorUserBuildSettings.SwitchActiveBuildTarget](https://docs.unity3d.com/ScriptReference/EditorUserBuildSettings.SwitchActiveBuildTarget.html)), triggers scripts to recompile and reload.
 The execution of the Editor code will continue with the currently loaded domain until the domain reloads and execution stops.
-Any [platform dependant compilation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) or custom defines will not be set until after the domain reloads.
+Any [platform dependent compilation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) or custom defines will not be set until after the domain reloads.
 This can lead to unexpected issues where code relies on these defines to build correctly, and can be easily missed.

 #### Best Practice
 When building via commandline arguments or CI, Unity recommends restarting the Editor for each desired platform using [command line arguments](https://docs.unity3d.com/Manual/CommandLineArguments.html).
 This ensures that scripts are compiled for a platform before -executeMethod is invoked.